Greater Region of SaarLorLux: Problems of cooperation

-The future of the Greater Region of SaarLorLux
+The future of the Greater Region

 Political plans

-The current political plans for the future of SaarLorLux are displayed in Zukunftsbild 2020 (Future Picture 2020), a concept of development showing the visions and ambitions of the greater region of SaarLorLux.
+The current political plans for the future of the Greater Region are displayed in Zukunftsbild 2020 (Future Picture 2020), a concept of development showing the visions and ambitions of the Greater Region.
 It was developed by the commission, led by Jacques Santer, the former president of the European Commission and former prime minister of Luxembourg.

 A central intention is the bilingualism of the region.
 While for about one hundred years, especially in France, the extinction of everything but the national language was the intention of the state, now the value of bilingualism is understood.
 French and German are intended to be common languages on equal footing within the whole region, including common media for the interregional audience.
 This co-ordinates with the plan to create cross border schools, giving students the opportunity to gain access to jobs within the European Community and international enterprises.
-There are intentions for interlinked higher education, research, and innovation, with statements of marks, examinations and diplomas bearing the seal of SaarLorLux.
+There are intentions for interlinked higher education, research, and innovation, with statements of marks, examinations and diplomas bearing the seal of the Greater Region.
 The Charter of Academic Cooperation is an attempt to combine the higher education establishments of the Region.
 A university of the region shall be founded.

 The politicians also hope to form a single employment market within the common economic area resulting in a multinational workforce and a transfer of knowledge.
 Part of the plan calls for the provision of uniform social welfare standards over the whole territory with new kinds of social networks encompassing all members of society.
 A cross-border Academy for the Social Professions is visualised, providing the social institutions with first class staff.
 A Centre for Social Information, still to be created, shall inform the public about the provisions and social institutions in the Greater Region.